Food for Your Mood

 Eat certain foods and feel lousy later.
 That would be delayed food allergies.
 By provoking the immune system that surrounds the gut, delayed food allergens cause a surge of brain changing chemicals to be released, typically 12 to 72 hours after eating.
 Unlike immediate allergies, such as hives or hayfever symptoms, these allergies are sneaky and easy to miss.
 Foods you eat every day could be causing mental changes.

 Here are some real-life examples from our clinic.
 Sally is about 35 years old and for years suffered from anxiety to the point where she would barely leave home to go shopping, and would never drive.
 Jane is 65 and was told by her doctor she was depressed and had early dementia.
 Bob is 50 and complained of severe fatigue.
 All three of these patients had their symptoms completely resolve with the elimination of food allergens.
-We test 5 to 6 patients each week and we routinely see this sort of clinical improvement.
+We do lots of food allergy testing and we routinely see this sort of clinical improvement.

 Make the simple dietary changes, heal the gut, and get tested for delayed food allergies.
 These are just a few components of a functional medicine approach to getting to root cause of mental symptoms.
-If you are interested in more details schedule a free consult with our health and wellness coordinator, Brooke Kollman.
 It may just change your attitude!

 Author